-Year 8, 9, 10, 11 and 12 Contribution and Subject Specific Fees Schedule 2022
+Year 8, 9, 10, 11 and 12 Contribution and Subject Specific Fees Schedule 2024

 Your contribution plays a vital part in supporting your child's education.
 Collective community responsibility is the way to ensure that the school you have chosen for your children continues to fulfil your expectations.
-School contributions and subject specific fees payable for 2022 are as follows:
+School contributions and subject specific fees payable for 2024 are as follows:

 - 1. Brainstorm Productions (Wellbeing presentation): a compulsory student wellbeing presentation for all students in Years 8 and 9. - 2.
 Subject specific fees: These fees are vital and they cover the purchase of consumable materials in subjects such as Visual Arts, Photography, Music, Japanese, Food Technology, Industrial Technology, and VET courses, i.e. Construction, Entertainment Industry and Hospitality. - 3.
-Education Perfect (Year 8) an online learning platform. - 4.
-Education Perfect for Japanese (Years 9-11 only) an online learning platform. - 5.
+Education Perfect (Years 7-10) an online learning platform. - 4.
+Education Perfect (Years 11-12) an online learning platform for English, Maths, Science & Languages. - 5.
 School Sporting Carnivals: compulsory attendance for all students; - 6.
-Technical Support Officer fee (Year 8 only): providing students with technical support. - 7.
+Technical Support Officer fee: providing students with technical support. - 7.
 The General School Contribution: This contribution provides essential funds for the purchase of text books, resources, computer network usage, sporting equipment and materials to support the education of all our students.
 By paying this contribution, we are able to provide the best education for our children. - 8.
 The P&C Education Enhancement contribution: This contribution enables the P&C to fund major projects in the school, e.g. developing ICT learning spaces, covered outdoor learning areas, and more recently, the outdoor Café.
-The other major source of P&C funds comes from the P&C operated canteen. - 9.
-Excursions (including camps and sport): Payment for excursions/camps/transport for sport are not included in these fees.
-Permission letters with payment details will be sent home with students, prior to the excursion/camp/sport event, and will be available on our website.
+The other major source of P&C funds comes from the P&C operated canteen. - Excursions (including camps and sport): Payment for excursions/camps/transport for sport are not included in these fees.
+Permission notes and payment details will be sent out via School Bytes, prior to the excursion/camp/sport event.